 A Guide to Launching a Food Truck Business

-Posted on October 11th, 2021
+Updated on 11 October 2021

-UPDATE: This article was originally published in January 2020, but due to its popularity it’s been updated on 11 October 2021.
+UPDATE: This article was originally published in January 2020, but due to its popularity it’s been updated on 14 June 2024.

+The LoCrate Market in Soweto is one of the many venues where food trucks can be found.
 Long a trend in the US and UK, food trucks are growing in popularity in South Africa.

-Food trucks can today be found anywhere from ordinary street corners or at dedicated food truck stops like The Hoods in Sandton, which is Johannesburg’s first food truck stop.
+Food trucks can be found anywhere from ordinary street corners or at dedicated food truck stops like The Hoods in Sandton, which is Johannesburg’s first food truck stop.
 Some food truck businesses focus on live events such as festivals, weddings and markets like LoCrate Market in Soweto; BrownSense in Johannesburg and Cape Town and Fourways Market.
 There are also opportunities for food truck businesses to serve private and corporate events.

 The most successful food truck businesses succeed by finding a niche, creating a personality for the business and building great customer relationships.

 Food truck businesses offer a variety of food offerings.
-The Cape Town Food Truck Association lists the following niches: Asian-inspired food, pork belly and ribs, wood-fired pizzas; poke bowls; Indian food and bunny chow, Mexican, Cajun, chips, waffles, sushi and oysters, gelato, frozen yogurt and coffee.
+The Cape Town Food Truck Association lists the following niches: Asian-inspired food, pork belly and ribs, wood-fired pizzas; poke bowls; Indian food and bunny chow, Mexican, Cajun, chips, waffles, sushi and oysters, gelato, frozen yoghurt and coffee.
 Other popular niches are American-inspired fare like burgers and hot dogs, and traditional South African dishes like pap, chakalaka and braaied meat.

 Industry Overview

 Food trucks form a part of the food and beverage sector.
 The fast food sector is a major contributor to the growth of the food and beverage industry.
-The industry showed 2.9% growth in May 2019 when compared to the same period the year before, this is thanks to a significant increase in fast food sales which grew by 7.5% when compared to the same period in 2018.
+The industry showed 2,9% growth in May 2019 when compared to the same period the year before, this is thanks to a significant increase in fast food sales which grew by 7,5% when compared to the same period in 2018.

 A study by Lightstone Explore found that consumers are attracted to fast foods because of convenience, which suggests that consumers are moving away from “the costly, both in time and money, implications of eating out in a restaurant.

-The same study found that 90% of South African residents live within 5km of at least one fast food outlet.
+The same study found that 90% of South African residents live within 5 km of at least one fast food outlet.

-Key trends
+Key Trends

 There are a number of trends driving the popularity of food truck businesses.

-Dov Girnun founder and CEO of Merchant Capital gives two factors that are fuelling the popularity of the sector.
+Dov Girnun, founder and CEO of Merchant Capital, gives two factors that are fuelling the popularity of the sector.

 “South Africans spent more on eating out and coffee last year than they did the year before,” says Girnun.
+“And because hard-working consumers are tending to work even harder during this downturn, they don’t have the time to cook.

 “This translates into an uptake in take-outs or grabbing a quick bite to eat.
 Good news for those working in the food and beverage sector.”